Error Codes Reference

 All API errors return a JSON response with a detail field containing the error information.

-• Incorrect token format (missing "Bearer " prefix)
+• Incorrect token format - The token format is incorrect (missing "Bearer " prefix).

 {